dymmond/edgy/docs/models.md

 {!> ../docs_src/models/default_model.py !}
 ```

+##### Customizing the deletion variant

+By default a database only deletion is used where possible when using the QuerySet delete method.

+If you want to force the QuerySet calling the delete method of the model instead,
+you can set the class variable:

+`__require_model_based_deletion__ = True`

 ## The Meta class

 When declaring a model, it is **crucial** having the `Meta` class declared.
 There is where you